 Different Types of Work Orders

-Corrective work order.
 This revolves around maintaining systems, equipment or machinery that is already set up.
-Sometimes specialized equipment and tools may be required, or perhaps maintenance staff with a specific skillset.
+Sometimes specialised equipment and tools may be required, or perhaps maintenance staff with a specific skill set.
 There may also be occasions where corrective work is required at the same time as a preventative maintenance visit.
 The purpose of corrective maintenance is to restore the functionality of the equipment, machinery or systems so it can be restored to the correct condition.

-Preventative work order.
-This type of work order is scheduled in advance, routine maintenance tasks that are required within a specific time-frame.
+This type of work order is scheduled in advance for routine maintenance tasks that are required within a specific time frame.
 It’s usually work that needs to be completed in order for the equipment to function as intended, to prevent further costs to the business and other unexpected malfunctions.

-Emergency work order.
 There are always going to be times when equipment, machinery and systems go down unexpectedly.
-And it’s times like these where an emergency work order is required.
-It’s reactive maintenance so extremely important you gather all the correct information and send out the right maintenance team for the job, as it could be time-critical.
+It’s times like these when an emergency work order is required.
+It’s reactive maintenance, so extremely important that you gather all the correct information and send out the right maintenance team for the job, as it could be time-critical.

-10 Things You Need to Include in Your Work Orders
+10 Key Elements You Need to Include in Your Work Orders

 Task and service requirements